La Piloto: Episodes

 La Piloto premiered on 7 March 2017.
 On June 29, 2017, producer Billy Rovzar confirmed that the series would be renewed for a second season to be released on 18 June 2018 on Las Estrellas.

 Production

-The series is created by W Studios of the renowned producer Patricio Wills and produced by Lemon Films Studios for Univision and Televisa.
+The series is created by W Studios of the producer Patricio Wills and produced by Lemon Films Studios for Univision and Televisa.
 It is written by Jorg Hiller who previously wrote Tiro de gracias and Porque el amor manda and is inspired by real-life events.
 Filming of the series began on September 5, 2016.
 For the filming of the series Livia Brito took aviation classes.

 On October 18, 2017, Patricio Wills of W Studios confirmed that the production of the second season of the series would begin in January 2018.
 On January 26, 2018, the start of production of the second season was confirmed.
 On February 1, 2018, Ilza Ponko was confirmed as the main villain of the second season.
 A preview of the second season was released on 8 May 2018.